 The class struggle is not only the fight over wages, hours, benefits, working conditions, job security, and jobs.
-It also includes an endless variety of other forms for fighting specific battles: resisting speed-up, picketing, negotiating contracts, waging strikes (even general strikes), demonstrating, boycotting products, lobbying for pro-labor legislation, and working on elections.
+It also includes an endless variety of other forms for fighting specific battles: resisting speed-up, picketing, contract negotiations, strikes, demonstrations, boycotts, lobbying for pro-labor legislation, elections, even general strikes.
 When workers struggle against the capitalist class or any part of it on any issue with the aim of improving or defending their lives, it is part of the class struggle.
-In every area of workers' lives, the fight is to defend themselves and their families from corporate assault.